Pristiphora geniculata - Species not placed in a group

 The thorax and the abdomen are mostly black (completely on the sternites) and the hind femora are pale at the base and black at the apex.
 Males are best determined by examination of the penis valves.

-Larvae feed on mountain ash and red chokeberry (where introduced).
+Pristiphora geniculata larvae feed on mountain ash (including garden varieties such as Vilmorin's Rowan) and red chokeberry (where introduced).

 Size: Females: 6.5 - 7.5mm, males: 5.0 - 7.5mm